Blog written by:

 Overview

-Content Management is one of the major and widely used offerings of SharePoint.
-SharePoint portals are setup and used effectively for better content management.
-When the content comes in to the picture, the major area of focus is to present the right set of content to right users.
-Permission levels in SharePoint helps to define the governance around this.
+Content Management is the primary feature of SharePoint.
+SharePoint portals that are set up effectively, will in turn provide better content management.
+The major area of focus is to present the right set of content to the right users.
+Permission levels in SharePoint helps to define the governance around this, so that you do not allow certain users to see certain content.

 In this article, we will explore what are permission levels, and best practices on how it can be setup effectively, how to assign permission levels to SharePoint group.